 Help save my habitat by eating sustainable seafood!
 Some fish and other seafood are bad for the environment, which is bad for me and the other polar bears.
 But polar bears and people like sustainable fish.
 Look up which fish and seafoods are better for the environment, and let’s eat sustainable seafood together!

 Help save my habitat by not taking things you don’t need.
 When you go out, you’ll see a lot of free stuff you don’t need, like plastic spoons at a restaurant, free keychains at a festival, or free catalogs at the store.
-When you take these things, they end up in the trash, and a lot of trash ends up in the environment.
-Trash in the environment is bad for all animals, and polar bears.
-Together, we can say NO to stuff we don’t need!
+When you take these things, they end up in the trash, and trash pollutes the environment.
+Trash in the environment is bad for all animals, and polar bears, too.
+Together, let’s say NO to stuff we don’t need!

 Help save my habitat by buying something from a store that helps the environment.
-Like you and me, a lot of stores want to save my habitat, too!
-There are all kinds of ways they do this, like using less plastic, not wasting energy, or giving money to people who clean up the environment.
+Like you and me, a lot of businesses want to save my habitat, too!
+There are plenty of ways they do this, like using less plastic, not wasting energy, or giving money to people who clean up the environment.
 Next time you need to buy something, find out which company is more helpful to the environment.
 Let’s buy some sustainable products together!

 Help save my habitat by taking the lint out of the dryer!
 Clothes dryers use energy to dry our clothes.
 The little fibers that fall off of clothes are called lint, and dryers collect these in a lint trap.
 Full lint traps cause dryers to use more energy, and using more energy is bad for the environment.
 Let’s clean the lint trap together!

 Help save my habitat by not using a disposable straw!
-Straws are too small for the machines that recycle plastic, so they end up getting thrown away as trash.
+Straws are too small to go in the machines that recycle plastic, so they end up getting thrown away as trash.
 Small pieces of plastic often end up in the ocean, where they pollute my habitat.
 Let’s save the environment and skip using straws together!

 Polar Bear Note #17: Tell a Friend!